nwthomas/instagram-clone/README.md

 # Instagram Clone

-As both one of the most popular social media sites on the planet as well as a rising star at the moment, Instagram is a unique combination of photo posts, text, and stories.
+As both one of the most popular social media sites on the planet, Instagram has a great cocktail of photo posts, text, and stories that make users want to keep coming back to use it.

-Due to this, I built a clone as a way to showcase React and Sassy CSS (SCSS) as well as to build an interesting portfolio piece.
+Due to this, I thought that this Instagram clone would be a great way to showcase React and Sassy CSS (SCSS) as well as to build an interesting portfolio piece.
 Although you are not required to login with a specific username, you will find that the login functionality is otherwise present and fun to use.
 I hope you enjoy my work!

 ## Screenshots